-The gender pay gap still exists in Denmark and therefore we may impact equal pay for equal work in hiring, negotiations and promotions.
+The gender pay gap still exists in Denmark and therefore we may impact equal pay for equal work in hiring, negotiations, and promotions.

-Decisions on compensation are based on an employee's qualifications, performance, and behavior, and other legitimate business considerations.
+Fair and equal decisions on compensation are based on Terma's compensation policy.
+Terma's compensation policy is built on gender neutral and objective criteria based on the job responsibilities, employee's qualifications, performance, and behavior.
 Terma will always follow local regulations on equal pay, including reporting to public authorities on specific salary statistics as required.